Roadblock: End of the Line: Preliminary matches

 In the penultimate match, Sasha Banks defended the Raw Women's Championship against Charlotte Flair in a 30-minute Iron Man match.
 After Banks dominated, the momentum shifted when Charlotte caused Banks to fall face first on the steel ring steps.
 Later, Charlotte executed Natural Selection on Banks for a nearfall.
 Charlotte attempted a Moonsault, but Banks cut her off.
 However, Charlotte executed Natural Selection off the top rope on Banks to score the first point.
 Banks then rolled up Charlotte to make the score 1–1.
 Charlotte attempted a Moonsault, but Banks moved out of the way and applied the Bank Statement.
 Charlotte tried to make it to the bottom rope, but Banks brought her to the middle of the ring and reapplied the submission to force Charlotte to submit and make the score 2–1.
 Charlotte then focused on injuring Banks' leg for the remainder of the match.
 Banks managed a nearfall, but Charlotte applied the Figure Four Leglock.
 However, Banks was able to reverse the pressure, only for Charlotte to un-reverse it moments later.
 Banks attempted to get to the bottom rope, but Charlotte pulled her to the middle of the ring every time.
 Eventually, Charlotte bridged into the Figure Eight, and Banks submitted with just two seconds left on the clock, tying the score at 2–2 as the time expired.
 The referee ruled the match would continue in sudden death overtime.
 Banks managed two pinning combinations, but both resulted in nearfalls.
-In the end, Banks applied the Bank Statement, but Charlotte escaped by going after Banks' bad leg and applied the Figure Four Leglock.
+In the end, Banks applied the Bank Statement, but Charlotte escaped by going after Banks' injured leg and applied the Figure Four Leglock.
 Charlotte bridged into the Figure Eight, and Banks, who had a bloodied nose at that point, eventually submitted.
-As a result, Charlotte won the match 3-2, and the title for a fourth time.
+As a result, Charlotte won the match 3–2, and the title for a fourth time.
+This also ended their long rivalry, since it was stipulated that after the match, as long as one of them was the champion, the other could not challenge for the title.